oqtane/oqtane.docs/src/pages/manuals/admin/installation/index.md

 - [Install Oqtane with Apache and MySQL](linux-ubuntu-apache-mysql.md): This guide shows you how to install Oqtane on Linux using Apache and MySQL.
 You will learn how to install the prerequisites, create a database, and deploy Oqtane using a release package.
 - [Install Oqtane with Apache and PostgreSQL](linux-ubuntu-apache-postgresql.md): This guide shows you how to install Oqtane on Linux using Apache and PostgreSQL.
 You will learn how to install the prerequisites, create a database, and deploy Oqtane using a release package.

 ---

-## Upgrades

-Learn how to upgrade your existing Oqtane installation manually or through an automated process:

-- [Upgrading Oqtane](upgrades.md): This section provides information on how to upgrade your existing Oqtane installation manually or through an automated process.

----